SaifulAnw/Real-Time-Stocks-Price-and-Prediction/README.md

 # Real-time Data Streaming with Kafka, PostgreSQL, and Stock Price Prediction

+## Project Overview
+The goal of this project is to fetch stock price data, process it in real-time, and use machine learning to make predictions.
+The architecture is designed to handle both batch and streaming data, leveraging the strengths of CSV files for batch processing and PostgreSQL for real-time streaming.

 The main components of the project include:
 ## Components:
 #### 1. Data Collection
 * API Integration: Stock data is collected from Yahoo Finance API for companies like Tesla, IBM, and Apple.
-* This collects the following information for each stock:
+* This collects data historical prices for the past year for multiple companies, and the following information for each stock:
   * Open price
   * High price
   * Low price